HP319193/prisme.ai/docs/docs/en/contributing/technical/events/specifications.md

 ## Errors

 Technical errors (aka unexpected errors) such as a timeout on a REST service call are caught by the service and logged with the full stack trace.
-Only operational errors (those explicitly thrown) with a FATAL criticality (if not specified by the developer, the criticality is simply ERROR) are logged.

 If this error occurs during the processing of an HTTP request, the caller simply receives a generic "Internal Error".

-In addition to the logs thus produced, the error is transmitted as a generic error event.
+In addition to the error logs, the error is also transmitted as a generic error event.

 Both in the log and in the event, the usual contextual information is included as much as possible (see [Logs](#logs)).